archezinternational/hugo/content/about/_index.md

 Archez International is a digital architectural illustration studio created with 3 goals in mind: to be a **learning space** + **resources creators** + **digital magazine**.

-We're a **learning space** where we teach from How to illustrate, how to use a variety of softwares, to tips about how to stand out your illustrations
+We're a **learning space** where we teach from how to illustrate, how to use a variety of softwares, to tips about how to stand out your illustrations.

-We're **resources creators**, where we help you to save time with easy-to-use and high-quality resources to use on your projects, from Autocad blocks to photoshop brushes to aesthetically stand out all of your projects, as well as advertising coupons to better expose your projects, workshops, and more.
+We're **resources creators**, where we help you to save time with easy-to-use and high-quality resources to use on your projects, from autocad blocks to photoshop brushes to aesthetically stand out all of your projects, as well as advertising coupons to better expose your projects, workshops, and more.

 We're a **digital magazine** that encourages architectural illustration, by exposing such a clean and artistic graphic representation through an annual competition where architects and students from all over the world can participate and show their best illustrated projects.